Consumers Union of Japan

 Consumers Union of Japan (日本消費者連盟) or CUJ was founded in 1969 by Takeuchi Naokazu.
 CUJ is certified as a non-profit organization by Japan's NPO legislation.
-With offices in Nishi-Waseda, Tokyo, CUJ publishes "Consumer Report" as a member newsletter, as well as an online service in Japanese.
+CUJ publishes "Consumer Report" as a member newsletter, as well as online services in Japanese and English.

-CUJ has been an associate member of Consumers International since 1972, promoting consumer protection in Japan.
+CUJ has been an associate member of Consumers International since 1972, promoting consumer protection and activism in Japan, as well as internationally.

 History

-In 1971, CUJ invited US consumer advocate Ralph Nader to Japan for a workshop.
+In the 1970s CUJ invited US consumer advocate Ralph Nader to Japan for a workshop, as well as Anwar Fazal, the leading consumer activist in Asia.
 Early campaigns had a distinct focus on food safety and environmental concerns, including class action lawsuits against illegal oil industry cartels.
 CUJ was an early opponent of nuclear power and food irradiation in Japan, holding various events throughout the country during the anti-nuclear power action week in 1977.
 CUJ has supported the campaign to stop the Rokkasho Reprocessing Plant in the Aomori Prefecture.

 In 1982, CUJ called for an end to liberalization of agricultural products.
 The campaign was called, "Yes to Complete Grain Self-sufficiency" and in 1985 CUJ organized meetings of rice farmers and consumers to discuss how to protect rice production in Japan from pressure to liberalize Japan’s rice market, in order to restore Japan’s food self-sufficiency.
-CUJ has also protested imports of whale meat from Norway, noting that PCB contents were 7.6 times the Japanese government's maximum permissible level.